multi-coop/datami-website-content/texts/en/tutorial/tutorial-edition-edit-csv-rows.md

 <br>

-With Vizboard you can perform many common operation while in "Edit" mode :
+With Datami you can perform many common operation while in "Edit" mode :

 - Modify a cell's content / value ;
 - Add a new row ;